 Visitors are welcome to join in worship, with services at least three times daily.
 The Cathedral Choir sings at Choral Evensong on most days during term times and visiting choirs regularly sing during school holidays.

-*Admission charges apply to Crypt and Tower Tours.
+*Admission charges apply to Tower Tours.

 |Open (1 Jan 2019 - 31 Dec 2019)|

 * Cathedral, Crypt and Treasury: Mon – Sat: 9.30am – 5.00pm and Sun: 12.30pm – 3.00pm

 Kings & Scribes: The Birth of a Nation Including the Morley Library, The Winchester Bible and Triforium Levels: